MaginnGroup/Cassandra/README.md

 ```

 The ```/Src/``` directory contains the Makefiles that you can use to compile the code.
 Makefiles contain the compilation options and set of directives used to automate the build.
 At present, Makefiles for the
-Intel Fortran Compiler (12.1), gfortran i4.4.7 20120313 (Red Hat 4.4.7-4) and
+Intel Fortran Compiler, gfortran and
-Portland group compiler (PGI) (14.6) are included in the distribution.
+Portland group compiler (PGI) are included in the distribution.

 To compile Cassandra, first remove any object files using the 'clean' command